top of page

 Divorce is usually painful for everyone involved.
 The partners who are divorcing are in pain because their vision of happily ever after is being broken.
 Sometimes divorce is a mutual decision that is handled with dignity and grace.
 Yet often it’s a rough, scary, painful, maddening experience.
 Infidelity, substance abuse, failed promises and dashed expectations often further complicate the situation.
 The focus can easily become the parents’ pain; when this happens children get short shrift.

-It’s very hard for adults to cope with this.
+It’s very hard for adults to cope with divorce, so they might not know how to protect their kids from divorce.

 If a parent is having a hard time with the pain, it’s a good idea to get some professional help so that it doesn’t impact their children.
 That seems the responsible thing to do.
 Some people also find it helpful to lean on religious leaders in their place of worship or trusted friends and family members.
 Relying on family and friends can be tricky, however, as such sources of support may not be able to stay objective and be completely honest the way a professional can.